 There are also specialty, customer-designed insurance products that exist to protect short-term rental owners and their assets.
 Home inspection apps will give you a checklist to complete and submit on your phone, which includes photos.

 And if you’re worried about a key being copied or falling into the wrong hands, consider automation there, too.
-Smart locks are available that can programed to automatically rotate lock box password pins before a new customer checks in.
+Smart locks are available that can programmed to automatically rotate lock box password pins before a new customer checks in.
 This ensures travelers can’t access the property prematurely, and can be useful when scheduling maintenance and house cleaning appointments.

 For short-term rental owners, time isn’t just money.
 It’s a precious opportunity to balance the books, communicate with customers and prepare a property for the next guest.
 But of course, when it comes to time, it seems there’s just never enough.